AbsolutelyLudicrous/Misc/linux-live-usbs.markdown

 A live USB is just that, a USB stick you've put a fully functioning GNU/Linux software distribution on.
 I'll also use the terms "live Linux", "live BSD", "stick", and "live stick" to refer to a live USB.

+Linux distros aren't your only choice, another common family of operating systems is called "BSD".
+BSD stands for Berkeley Software Distribution.
+The BSD family traces its lineage all the way back to the version of original AT&T UNIX licensed to UC Berkeley.
+Today, BSD is commonly used for computer servers and hobbyists;
+nerds, basically.

+Power users who aren't afraid of getting their hands dirty with the command line might consider using a BSD instead of a Linux.
+Anybody who wants a pain-free computer experience should just use a Linux.

 ---

 ## The Inherent Security of Live Linux USBs